China is the largest media market in the world, and has the world's largest online population.

 Outlets operate under tight Communist Party control.
 The opening-up of the industry has extended to distribution and advertising, not to editorial content.
 However, there is leeway for independent coverage that is not perceived as a threat to social stability or the Party.

-Reporters Without Borders (RSF) has described China as the world's biggest prison for journalists and online dissidents.
+Reporters Without Borders (RSF) has described President Xi Jinping as the "planet's leading censor and press freedom predator".

 Beijing tries to limit access to foreign news by restricting rebroadcasting and the use of satellite receivers, by jamming shortwave broadcasts, including those of the BBC, and by blocking websites.

 Fears that the media in Hong Kong would lose their independence when the territory reverted to Chinese control in 1997 have generally not been borne out.
 Hong Kong still has editorially-dynamic media, but worries about interference remain.

 TV is available in most homes and the sector is competitive, especially in cities.
 There are more than 3,300 local, regional and national TV channels.

 State-run Chinese Central TV (CCTV) is China's largest media company.
 Its dominance is challenged by provincial TVs, which are on the air nationally via satellite.
 China is a major market for pay TV, which is almost entirely delivered by cable.
 All of China's 2,600-plus radio stations are state-owned.